-First Offense: 3 ASD/BSD Detentions

-Second Offense: 5 ASD/BSD Detentions
+First Offense: 3 ASD/BSD Detentions Second Offense: 5 ASD/BSD Detentions

-Third Offense: 1 day of ISS

 Tardy to Class

 Students are tardy when they are not seated and prepared for class before the bell rings.
 Each tardy will result in an ASD/BSD on the day of or morning after the tardy.
 Failure to attend the ASD/BSD will result in a day of ISS for each tardy.